Riverfront Park (Spokane, Washington): Red Wagon

 The Red Wagon, officially named The Childhood Express, is a play sculpture that is modeled after a Radio Flyer wagon.
 The Red Wagon is located along Spokane Falls Boulevard on Riverfront Park's southern boundary, between the First Interstate Center for the Arts and the Looff Carousel, and diagonally across from the Davenport Grand Hotel.
 Created by local sculptor, Ken Spiering, the feature stands 12 ft high, spans 27 ft long, and weighs 26 tons from its steel and concrete structure.
 The sculpture was commissioned by the Junior League with donations from its Spokane chapter and other local business for Washington State's Centennial celebration (the state achieved statehood in 1889) and was dedicated to Spokane's children on August 18, 1990.

 Users can enter and exit the wagon through a staircase located at the underside of its rear end, taking them up to a wooden platform "within" the wagon.
 The platform covers the entire extent of the wagon, allowing users to walk right up to the edge of the wagon where its "walls" double as guardrails.
 At the front end, the wagon's handle doubles as a playground slide, providing another way for users to exit and interact with the sculpture.
-In May of 2022, The Red Wagon received significant repairs for the first time in the 33 years since its construction, and a fresh coat of paint.
+In May 2022, The Red Wagon received significant repairs for the first time in the 33 years since its construction, and a fresh coat of paint.